The quiet default nobody argued with

 Doesn't asking the same model to "double-check" help?

-Not reliably.
-Liang et al.'s 2023 paper calls this Degeneration of Thought: self-reflection increases confidence without increasing correctness.
+Not really.
+Liang et al., 2023 call this Degeneration of Thought.
+Self-reflection raises confidence without raising correctness.
 You need a model trained on different data, by a different team, with a different blind-spot distribution.
+Same model reviewing itself is the same voice nodding along.

 Why not just run three models and take a majority vote?

-Voting buries minority positions.
-If one model catches a real bug the other two miss, the vote drops it.
+Voting drops minority findings.
+One model catches a real bug the other two miss, the vote kills it.
 Structured debate forces models to address each finding by title, and a moderator reads the reasoning instead of the tally.
 A well-argued one-model finding can override a weakly-justified majority.
+That's the outcome you want.

 Which models should be in the panel?

-Different architectures and different training corpora.
-OpenAI, Gemini, Grok, and Anthropic come from independent teams with independent data.
-Adding a second model from the same lab as one already on the panel buys less diversity than adding a smaller one from a new lab.
+Different labs, different training data.
+OpenAI, Gemini, Grok, and Anthropic come from four independent teams with four different data blends.
+Adding a second model from a lab you already have on the panel buys you almost nothing.
+Add one from a new lab instead.
 Joint Chiefs ships with all four of the majors plus an optional Ollama slot for local models.